radiant-rstats/docs/model/app/logistic.md

 <p align="center"><img src="figures_model/logistic_plot.png"></p>

-Probabilities, are more convenient for interpretation than coefficients or odds from a logit model.
+Probabilities, are more convenient for interpretation than coefficients or odds from a logistic regression model.
 To see how survival probabilities change across passenger classes select `Command` from the `Prediction input` dropdown in the _Predict_ tab, type `pclass = levels(pclass)` in the **Prediction command** box, and press return.

 <p align="center"><img src="figures_model/logistic_predict.png"></p>